daily Broadcast

 Finally, commitment by both sides to put the issue in the past once solved.
 See, the reason I can share this even though it was just last week, man, I’ll tell you what, we’re committed.
 We’re committed to doing what God wants us to do.

-However, sometimes when it’s really messy and there’s not a lot of freedom and it’s hard to speak the truth in love, you get it resolved and then you don’t make this final commitment by both sides to put the issue in the past once solved.
+Now, however, sometimes when it’s really messy and there’s not a lot of freedom and it’s hard to speak the truth in love, you get it resolved and then you don’t make this final commitment by both sides to put the issue in the past once solved.

 What this means is you don’t bring it up to others.
 You don’t tell.
 I asked permission.
-And because it’s not a problem anymore, you don’t bring it up to people, “Well, you know, I had this problem and I was talking to her and, yeah, we talked and we met.”
+And because it’s not a problem anymore.
+You don’t bring it up to people, “Well, you know, I had this problem and I was talking to her and, yeah, we talked and we met.”
 No, no, no, no, no, no, no, no. It’s done.
 Shh.
 You just, shh.
 You don’t tell anybody else.

 Secondly, don’t bring it up to this person again.
 If it’s solved, if it’s behind you, you may meet, you may work through it, but in the heat of another argument don’t pull out of your bag, “Well remember that time when you did…?”
 No, mm, mm, mm, mm, mm, mm, mm.
 You’ve let loose of that, that’s gone, that’s foreign territory.